Hand-carved rhodonite cabochons in four formats: three round (21 and 23 mm diameters) and one square (23 × 22 mm).

 These specific cabochons

-The three round formats offer distinct proportions: R1 (21 × 7 mm) is the most delicate, suitable for earrings or minimalist rings; R2 (23 × 7 mm) has a larger diameter with the same dome height; R3 (23 × 9 mm) has the greatest volume and creates a more prominent cabochon.
-The square R4 is the most versatile for contemporary jewelry or geometric cut designs.
+The three round formats offer different proportions: R1 (21 × 7 mm) is the most delicate, suitable for earrings or minimalist rings; R2 (23 × 7 mm) has a larger diameter with the same dome height; R3 (23 × 9 mm) has the largest volume and produces a more prominent cabochon.

 -

-Bezel setting (925 silver or other precious metals) — a hardness of 5.5–6.5 Mohs requires side protection; a closed bezel is the most recommended setting for round cabochons.
-The square one works well with a straight four-sided bezel or a curved bezel that follows the vertices.
+Bezel setting (925 silver or other precious metals) — a hardness of 5.5–6.5 Mohs requires side protection; a closed bezel is the most recommended setting for round pieces.
+The square works well with a straight four-sided bezel or a curved bezel that follows the vertices.

 -

-Statement ring with silver mounting — diameters 21–23 mm are ideal for a cocktail or statement ring; rhodonite is hard enough for occasional use in a ring with good side protection.
+Statement ring with silver setting — diameters 21–23 mm are ideal for a cocktail or statement ring; rhodonite is hard enough for occasional ring wear with good side protection.

 -

-Wire wrap — an alternative for those working with wire wrapping; round shapes are particularly easy to wrap with circular wire.
+Wire wrap — an alternative for those who work with wire wrapping; round shapes are particularly easy to wrap with circular wire.

 Rhodonite in lapidary tradition